Dagmar Dolby Fund

 Key Takeaways for Grant Writers

-No Public Application Process: The Dagmar Dolby Fund operates as a supporting organization making strategic grants.
+• No Public Application Process: The Dagmar Dolby Fund operates as a supporting organisation making strategic grants.
 Traditional grant seeking will not be effective.

-Work Through Marin Community Foundation: With $13 million granted to MCF in FY 2024, organizations may benefit more from pursuing MCF's grant programs than attempting to access the Dagmar Dolby Fund directly.
+• Work Through Marin Community Foundation: As a supporting organisation of MCF, organisations may benefit more from pursuing MCF's grant programmes than attempting to access the Dagmar Dolby Fund directly.

-Large, Strategic Grants Only: The fund makes a small number of substantial grants ($1M-$9M range), not numerous small grants.
+• Strategic Grants Only: The fund makes strategic grants aligned with its mission, not numerous small grants.
 Only major initiatives with significant impact potential align with their approach.

-Climate Equity is a Current Priority: The $4 million Symposium Fund and Research Teams Project grant, combined with Rhea Suh's leadership, signals strong current interest in climate equity research and community-based climate solutions.
+• Climate Equity is a Priority: Combined with Rhea Suh's leadership, climate equity research and community-based climate solutions appear to be areas of focus.

-Neuroscience Research Remains Core: Despite expansion into climate equity, the fund maintains commitment to brain health research, particularly Alzheimer's disease, reflecting Dagmar Dolby's Giving Pledge commitments.
+• Neuroscience Research Remains Core: The fund maintains commitment to brain health research, particularly Alzheimer's disease, reflecting Dagmar Dolby's Giving Pledge commitments.

-Understanding the Broader Ecosystem: Organizations should be aware that the Dolby family operates multiple philanthropic vehicles (Dagmar Dolby Fund, Ray and Dagmar Dolby Family Fund, Dolby Family Ventures) with different but complementary missions.
+• Understanding the Broader Ecosystem: Organisations should be aware that the Dolby family operates multiple philanthropic vehicles (Dagmar Dolby Fund, Ray and Dagmar Dolby Family Fund, Dolby Family Ventures) with different but complementary missions.

 References